CuriousDrive/Telerik-BlazorUI/README.md

-# Book Stores
+# What is Telerik-BlazorUI : BookStores?

-This is a sample app showing how you can build Blazor apps using Telerik UI for Blazor.
+Telerik-BlazorUI : BookSores app is built with Telerik components for Blazor.
+This app has sample code for Textboxes, Dropdown list, ListViews, GridViews, Drawer components.
+Also there's a Blazor server app showing how to use Telerik's document processing libraries.
+Please check it out.

 ## Telerik Components for Blazor